 Results

 The distributions of early childhood and T1 characteristics in the overall sample and by biological sex were calculated using the data prior to imputation and summarized in Table 1.
 Continuous variables were compared using t-tests and categorical variables were compared using Chi-sq tests.
 Almost 43% of the children in the sample experienced poverty at least at some point during early life, and at T1, the average income-to-needs ratio was 3.59, SD=1.81.
-The parents of the enrolled children are a highly educated group, with 72.3% of the households having an adult with at least a college degree.
+72.3% of the households having an adult with at least a college degree.
 The maximum of maternal depression scores recorded across the 4 early-childhood data collection waves was 23.94 on average, SD=9.4.
-There were few substantial differences between boys and girls, with the notable exception of greater average psychiatric symptom burden at T1 evidenced among boys (average score of 58.42, SD=8.33) compared to girls (53.99, SD=9.10).
+There were few substantial differences between boys and girls, with the notable exception of greater average psychiatric symptom score at T1 of males (average score of 58.42, SD=8.33) compared to females (53.99, SD=9.10).

 Table 2 details the distributions of deprivation and threat exposures, as well as the specific measures that comprise the overall deprivation and threat constructs.
 Male children had greater overall deprivation and threat exposures.
 Boys compared to girls had notably higher ratings of emotional deprivation (standardized composite of CECA and MNBS emotional neglect measures averaging to 0.18 (SD=0.88) vs -0.18 (SD=0.80), respectively by sex) and frequency of witnessing and experiencing violence (VEX-R frequency ratings averaging to 5.56 (SD=5.92) vs 3.97 (SD=4.32), respectively by sex).